compintell/Mooncake.jl/README.md

 ### What won't work

-While `Tapir.jl` should now work on a very large subset of the language, there remain things that you should expect not to work.
+While `Mooncake.jl` should now work on a very large subset of the language, there remain things that you should expect not to work.
 A non-exhaustive list of things to bear in mind includes:
 1. It is always necessary to produce hand-written rules for `ccall`s (and, more generally, foreigncall nodes).
 We have rules for many `ccall`s, but not all.
 If you encounter a foreigncall without a hand-written rule, you should get an informative error message which tells you what is going on and how to deal with it.
 1. Builtins which require rules.
-The vast majority of them have rules now, but some don't. ~~Notably, `apply_iterate` does not have a rule, so `Tapir.jl` cannot currently AD through type-unstable splatting -- someone should resolve this.~~ `Core._apply_iterate` should now work correctly.
+The vast majority of them have rules now, but some don't. ~~Notably, `apply_iterate` does not have a rule, so `Mooncake.jl` cannot currently AD through type-unstable splatting -- someone should resolve this.~~ `Core._apply_iterate` should now work correctly.
 1. Anything involving tasks / threading -- we have no thread safety guarantees and, at the time of writing, I'm not entirely sure what error you will find if you attempt to AD through code which uses Julia's task / thread system.
 The same applies to distributed computing.
 These limitations ought to be possible to resolve.